 The top three reasons I see as contributing to a lack of sexual intimacy, most commonly are:

 Emotional disconnection.
 In order to experience a higher level of sexual satisfaction, couples must learn positive rhythms of healthy emotional connection.
-The easiest way to practice this is engaging in consistent conversation about your ‘internal world’ with your spouse.
+The easiest way to practice this is by engaging in consistent conversation about your ‘internal world’ with your spouse.
 Examples might sound something like this: “I have been thinking a lot about…” or “All day, I have been feeling…” or “I can’t get ……. off of my mind.”
-This kind of conversation let’s your spouse in on a more emotionally vulnerable level and gives them access to parts of you that you may keep protected in other relationships.
+This kind of conversation lets your spouse in on a more emotionally vulnerable level and gives them access to parts of you that you may keep protected in other relationships.

 BONUS: there is some research that suggests that making eye contact can release Oxytocin, making emotionally connecting conversation even more of a bonding experience.

 Unresolved trauma from the past (specifically sexual trauma).
 “Trauma” can be simply defined as “a deeply distressing or disturbing experience.”
-In the Greek, the word literally means “wound.”
+In Greek, the word literally means “wound.”
 Research shows us that our bodies store trauma and that when we experience various forms of psychological, physical, sexual, emotional, or verbal trauma… our ability to emotionally and/or physically connect with our partner is inhibited.
 Trauma therapies such as EMDR or Brainspotting can help victims of abuse work through these distressing memories and physiological blocks so that they can find healing.

 Distraction.
 Let’s face it, life gets super busy (especially with kiddos running around and vying for our attention and energy).
 At the end of long days, we often feel like crashing and struggle to rally the small reserve of energy that we have left to engage with our partner, sexually.
 One good solution for this issue is mutually agreed upon, scheduled time for sex!
-Though it may sound strange, couples who make time for and prioritize sex in their marriage have healthier connection, higher levels of satisfaction, and decreased conflict.
+Though it may sound strange, couples who make time for and prioritize sex in their marriage have a healthier connection, higher levels of satisfaction, and decreased conflict.